Generalized Petermann factor of non-Hermitian systems at exceptional points: Background and objective

 \subsection{Measures of mode nonorthogonality for isolated resonances}

 The spectral decompositions described above imply a strong link between the spectral features of non-Hermitian systems and the geometric structure of the states associated with them.
-To prepare the discussion of these features at exceptional points, we survey common theoretical mode-nonorthogonality measures that illuminate different aspects of this link for spectrally isolated resonances, and detail how they are closely related to each other.
-The detailed physical contexts for these quantities are provided in later sections, where we generalize these notions to apply to systems at exceptional points.
+To prepare the discussion of these features at EPs, we survey common theoretical mode-nonorthogonality measures that illuminate different aspects of this link for spectrally isolated resonances, and detail how they are closely related to each other.
+The detailed physical contexts for these quantities are provided in later sections, where we generalize these notions to apply to systems at EPs.

 For a system with a nondegenerate spectrum that can be diagonalized as given in Eq.~\eqref{eq:diagnonh}, it is useful to introduce the mode overlap matrix~\cite{CM98,Wiersig19} $O_{kl}=(V^\dagger V)^{-1}_{kl}(V^\dagger V)_{lk} $, which encodes the departure of the eigensystem from an orthonormal system.
 The diagonal elements